bmth-arg-wiki/bmth-arg-wiki.github.io/pages/website/webbrowser.md

 ---
 title: "Spyder"
 description: "The fictional browser in this universe, embedded as an application within the system.
-Access to the internet has not been gained yet."
+Currently we have access to the Daily Whisper on this app."
-categories: ["lore"]
+categories: ["website", "lore"]
 tags: ["web browser", "spyder", "wi-fi", "password", "arg", "bring me the horizon", "bmth", "offline mode", "surfr", "dreadit", "error_tp10a2uhd7amnSTCB", "surfr.news/2d85da7-f5cc-45a4-ad44"]
 image: "https://raw.githubusercontent.com/bmth-arg-wiki/wiki-assets/main/lore/webbrowser/spyder300x300.png"
+redirect_from:
+  - /pages/lore/webbrowser.html
+  - /pages/lore/webbrowser
 ---
 # Web Browser - Spyder

-Spyder is the web browser of the [Multidimensional Navigator 8](../webpage) , which was unusable until September 30th, as we did not have the [wifi](wifi) passwords.
+Spyder is the web browser of the [Multidimensional Navigator 8](../website/website) , which was unusable until September 30th, as we did not have the [wifi](wifi) passwords.

 It's accessed through this intricate looking icon at the top left of the screen.